Garbiñe Muguruza: Endorsements

 Muguruza has been endorsed by Adidas for clothing, footwear, and apparel since 2012, and frequently wears the range designed by Stella McCartney.
 Throughout her career, Muguruza has been endorsed by Babolat for racquets, specifically using the Pure Drive collection.
 She was named the ambassador for Mazda Spain in June 2014 and for BBVA bank in December 2014.
 Her other endorsement partners are Rolex, Evian, Jaguar Cars, Nivea, Beats Electronics, and Maui Jim.
 In June 2016, she was named the 14th most marketable athlete by SportsPro.

 Philanthropy

 In June 2017, shortly before winning her first Wimbledon women's singles crown, Muguruza announced that she had become an Ambassador for the international education NGO Room to Read.
 Muguruza announced plans to help the organisation grow its impact in the areas of early grade literacy and equal access to secondary education for girls.

 Laureus Ambassador

 In April 2024 she announced her new role as an ambassador for Laureus Sport for Good.

 Personal life

 In 2023, she announced her engagement to Arthur Borges.
-They were married in October 2024.
+They were married in October 2024..
+In September 2025, she announced her pregnancy and on January 19, 2026, they welcomed their first child, a son, Marcos Borges Muguruza, with pictures shared on their Instagram accounts.